linuxdeepin/deepin-manual/manual-assets/community/deepin-app-store/en_US/index.md

 #### Cloud applications

-1. Sign in your cloud account, select  **My Apps** to show the interface of My Apps from Personal Center.
+1. Sign in your Deepin ID, select  **My Apps** to show the interface of My Apps from Personal Center.
-2. Click **Remote Apps** to view all cloud applications installed by the account.
+2. Click **Remote Apps** to view all cloud applications installed by the ID.
 3. Select the ones you want to install and click ![installhover](icon/installhover.svg) .
 4. After installation, the apps will be displayed both in local apps and remote apps synchronically.
 5. If you want to install applications in batches, you can choose  **Install All **.
 Check all cloud applications you want to install, click  **Start Installation**.